samjulien/blog/_posts/2018-04-16-introducing-the-mfa-api.markdown

 {% include tweet_quote.html quote_text="The MFA API is now available, learn how to embed MFA in your apps taking full control of the experience!" %}

+> **Note**: for most MFA scenarios, we still recommend the use of [Universal Login](https://auth0.com/docs/hosted-pages/login) whenever possible.
+This new API is meant for advanced use cases where Universal Login is not flexible enough.
+[Universal Login is the best alternative](https://auth0.com/blog/authentication-provider-best-practices-centralized-login/) in most cases.

 ---

 ## Why?